-1. Further research on the part of teachers and students.
+1. To encourage more research publication with ISBN/ISSN number.
 2. Students maximum participation in co-curricular and extra-curricular activities.
-3. To encourage more students to participate in competitive examinations.
+3. To encourage more participation students in competitive examinations.
 4. To increase the number of girl-scouts in NSS.
-5. To increase the participation of students in the field of sports.
-6. To increase the participation of More students in skill-based programs.
+5. To ensure the participation of more students in skill-based programs.
+6. To ensure the participation of more students in addon courses.
+7. To enhance the significant measures of hygiene, not only in the college-campus but also in the entire town of Gozaria through the rallies of disseminating awareness.
+8. To focus on research work.